marisofie/TDT4250_Project/README.md

     - Look at flight, check the last flight that the airplane was used for and determine if it is on the airport it is needed.
 - `validatePlaneAlreadyInUse` - would check if a plane is already set to be used on flight at the same time.
   - This would require some manual validation because it's dependant on the Date object, we would therefore argue that we have made a similar feature in `validateRunwayIsBusy` under `Flight`.
+- `validateCrewMemberAvailable` - would check if a given employee is available for a flight.
+  - Similarily as the validation above this would require manual validation because we would have to validate with regards to the date, duration and location of the flight.

 ## Classes